biotz/aramis/README.md

 - Dispatching one event in two `::one-of` wrappers **will** disptach the event two times.
 - It's assumed that status of one event as a collaborator is the same in every group it collaborates to.
+- Proper error handling is yet to be done.
+Possible scenario ideas will be valuable contribution.
+Thanks!

 ## License